 Non-owner auto insurance in the biggest New York cities

-Non-owner auto insurance cost in New Rochelle is $31 a month or $370 a year, whereas drivers in Rochester pay $35 a month for the same coverage.
+In New Rochelle non-owner auto insurance costs $31 per month or $370 annually, while drivers in Rochester pay $35 monthly for the same coverage.

 In New York, car insurance rates differ by city, as insurance companies assess the frequency of accidents, theft and vandalism when determining non-owner car insurance premiums.